 Elaine Chao (2001–2009)

-From 1979 to 1982, she worked in international banking at Citicorp in New York, and she served as a White House fellow in the Domestic Policy Council during 1983 and 1984.
+From 1979 to 1982, she worked in international banking at Citicorp in New York, and she served as a White House fellow in the Domestic Policy Council from 1983 to 1984.
 When she subsequently moved to San Francisco to serve as vice president to BankAmerica Capital Markets Group, she became active in California Republican politics.
 In 1986, she was appointed deputy administrator of the Maritime Administration, and she served as national chairman of Asian Americans for Bush/Quayle in 1988.
-Chao became chairperson of the Federal Maritime Commission in 1988 and then was appointed deputy secretary of the U.S. Department of Transportation in 1989.
+Chao became chairperson of the Federal Maritime Commission in 1988 and then was appointed deputy secretary of the US Department of Transportation in 1989.